Jejugo/brainweb-test/server/README.md

 # how to run locally

 - clone this repository
-- move to root of project `./cd ms-customer`
+- move to root of project `./cd server`
 - install the dependencies of API using `npm install`
 - the API will be running on port `3000`.